department-of-veterans-affairs/va.gov-platform-architecture/rfc/2022/2022-07-14_Platform_Security_001_Service_Account_Guidance.md

 *Documentation and Tracking*

-The Account Manager is responsible for documenting, at a minimum, the following information for service accounts they manage:
+The Account Manager is required to document, at a minimum, the following information for service accounts they manage:

 * Service account name
 * Type of authenticator used, method of safeguarding and where it is stored